nicobubulle/Licenses-WebUI/README.md

 **Maintenance Status Indicators:**
 Users are marked with colored icons indicating their maintenance status:
-- **⚫ Gray**: Multiple standard features without maintenance
+- **⚫ Gray/Black**: No maintenance feature or maintenance checking disabled for this group
-- **🟢 Green**: Has both standard and maintenance features (same version or different versions shown in tooltip)
+- **🟢 Green**: Has both standard and maintenance features
 - **🟠 Orange**: Only has standard feature (no maintenance)
 - **🔴 Red**: Only has maintenance feature (automatically moved to standard feature list)
+- **⚠️ Warning**: Duplicate checkout detected (same user@computer multiple times)

+When a feature group has `"check_maint": false` in `feature_groups.json`, all users in that group show the neutral black icon (⚫) regardless of maintenance status, and no inconsistent license notifications are sent.

 Hover over any maintenance icon to see detailed status information in your preferred language.